- This topic is empty.

 – Gypsum: A calcium sulfate mineral that forms from evaporative processes, used in plaster and drywall.

-– Rock Salt: Known as halite, rock salt forms from evaporated seawater and is used for de-icing and industrial applications.
+– Rock Salt: Known as halite, rock salt forms from evaporated seawater and is used for de-icing and industrial applications.– Organic Sedimentary Rocks: Formed from the accumulation of organic material.
+Examples include:

 – Coal: Formed from plant material, coal is used as a major energy source in electricity generation and steel production.